-The town’s main industries are farming and mining, which is mainly centred on the BHP Billiton mine at nearby Cannington.
-A general hospital was established in 1972 and was transformed into the McKinlay Shire Multipurpose Health Service, also known as Julia Creek Hospital.
+The town’s main industries are farming and mining, which is mainly centred on the South 32 mine at nearby Cannington.
+There are two additional mining companies with a presence in the Shire.
+A general hospital was established in 1972 and was transformed into the Julia Creek Multipurpose Health Service, also known as Julia Creek Hospital.
 A new hospital has just been built with work completed 30 June 2019.

-The facility is a major employer in the area with 15 full-time positions.
-The McKinlay Shire Multipurpose Health Service and the McKinlay Shire Council jointly fund the position of a community nurse.
-The facility coordinates visiting specialist services including dental, mental health, optometry, allied health, women’s health and diabetes education.
+The Julia Creek Multipurpose Health Service and the McKinlay Shire Council jointly fund the position of a community nurse.
+The facility coordinates visiting specialist services including aged care, dental, mental health, optometry, allied health, women’s health and diabetes education.

-Our goal is to spread the McKinlay Shire Multipurpose Health Service umbrella to assist with primary health initiatives including health promotion and monitoring of chronic disease.
+Our goal is to spread the Julia Creek Multipurpose Health Service umbrella to assist with primary health initiatives including health promotion and monitoring of chronic disease.
 In partnership with McKinlay Shire we will continue to pursue opportunities to grow our aged care inpatient and outpatient services to further support ongoing community needs.

 Our goal is to also attract permanent staff who can become a part of the Julia Creek community.
-We have made a commitment to make education a priority for our McKinlay Shire Multipurpose Health Service staff with local and sponsored training.
+We have made a commitment to make education a priority for our Julia Creek Multipurpose Health Service staff with local and sponsored training.

-The McKinlay Shire Multipurpose Health Service is fortunate to have the support of a vibrant and energetic community involving community meetings such as the Community Advisory Network and Local Management Committee ensure that we remain responsive to community needs and to Queensland Health governance.
+The Julia Creek Multipurpose Health Service is fortunate to have the support of a vibrant and energetic community involving community meetings such as the Community Advisory Network and Local Management Committee ensure that we remain responsive to community needs and to Queensland Health governance.